St. Andrew’s United Church

 Known as the “Red Roof Church“, once you arrive in Rossland unless it’s a foggy day, you can see St. Andrew’s United Church from most places in town.

-A “Certificate of Trustees Asking Consent of Presbytery” was approved regarding St. Andrew’s United Church, Rossland, for the 2-year lease of their building to Visions for Small Schools Society to have a new campus in Rossland for the Seven Summits Centre for Learning for the period of July 2017, to July 2019.
+In July 2017, a lease was negotiated for the use of their building with Visions for Small Schools Society to have a new campus in Rossland for the Seven Summits Centre for Learning.
+This relationship is ongoing.

-The congregation will continue to have access to their building for worship and special events.
+The congregation continues to have access to their building for worship and special events.